ericc-ch/ai-studio-api/README.md

 For now the second option is the only available implementation.

+### Prompt Building

+The prompt is constructed from three main parts:

+1.  **Base Instructions**: A static preamble that instructs the AI on its role and response format.
+It specifies that the AI should act as an assistant continuing a conversation and that its output must be only the message content, without any prefixes like "ASSISTANT:".

+2.  **Tool Instructions** (if applicable): If the request includes tools, a section is added that explains how the AI can use them.
+It provides a required JSON format for tool calls and lists the available tools with their names, descriptions, and parameters.

+3.  **Chat History**: The entire conversation history (from system, user, and assistant messages) is formatted into a plain text block.
+Each message is prefixed with its role in uppercase (e.g., `USER:`, `ASSISTANT:`).

+This combined prompt provides the model with all the necessary context in one go, allowing it to generate a contextually appropriate response as if it were participating in an ongoing chat.

 ## Project Overview

 A server that exposes Google AI Studio as an OpenAI compatible API.
 It achieves this by automating a web browser (via Playwright) to interact with the Google AI Studio interface.